Making The Most of Every Drop

 Water recycling is the treatment and disinfection of municipal wastewater to provide a water supply suitable for non-drinking purposes.
 Agencies in San Diego County use recycled water to fill lakes, ponds, and ornamental fountains; to irrigate parks, campgrounds, golf courses, freeway medians, community greenbelts, school athletic fields, food crops, and nursery stock; and to control dust at construction sites.

 Recycled water can also be used in certain industrial processes and for flushing toilets and urinals in non-residential buildings.
 Additional uses for recycled water are being identified and investigated such as the use of recycled water for street sweeping purposes.
+Some of the Water Authority’s member agencies are also developing advanced water treatment projects for potable reuse.

 Regulations Protect Public Health